-Otter is still struggling with math so we are continuing to take it slow and steady.
+Otter is still needing extra time with pre-algebra concepts so we are continuing to take it slow and steady.
 He finished the Life of Fred Pre-algebra books and is doing math review through the Practical Arithmetics series.
 We are also continuing to do hands-on math activities.

 Those are my thoughts and some of my experiences with math.